Sodium tetrachloroaluminate

-Sodium tetrachloroaluminate, also known as natrium chloroaluminate, is a chemical compound with the formula NaAlCl4|auto=yes.
-It was discovered in the 20th century.
+Sodium tetrachloroaluminate is a chemical compound with the formula NaAlCl4|auto=yes.
 It is the sodium salt of the tetrachloroaluminate anion.
+It was discovered by Friedrich Wöhler in 1827.

+Production and uses

 Sodium tetrachloroaluminate can be prepared from sodium chloride and aluminium trichloride.

-Uses
+In the 19th century, it was produced industrially by carbochlorination of alumina in the presence of sodium chloride, and used as a feedstock to produce aluminium in the Deville process.

 Molten sodium tetrachloroaluminate is used as an electrolyte in sodium-nickel chloride batteries.